gfagerlind/jenkins-opinionated/README.md

 ## And what is TODO?
 ### Elaborate on more stuff wrt. how to think about CI/CD systems, with jenkins in particular
-Things like *make it so any developer with the right credentials can do anything, and then make the CI system one of the any developers*.
 Storing logs, jobs.
 Setting up nodes, containers, VMs.
 ### The rebase and merge details of the dependent gate